QuirkyCort/stepper_wheels/README.md

 * UInt16: Ramp-down Counter (units of 100ms)
 * UInt16: Ramp-down Delta (amount subtracted from speed at each ramp-down interval)

-If Target Position Type is set to 0, the Target Position will set based on the given value.
-If the Target Position Type is set to 1, the current position will be added to the given value.
+Target position is always relative to the current position.
+When the target position is reached, the stepper will stop.

+Note that speed is always positive; if moving in reverse, direction must be set separately.

 Every 100ms, the stepper will increase its speed by "Ramp-up Delta" and reduce "Ramp-up Counter" by one, until "Ramp-up Counter" reaches zero.

 The stepper will then run at "Cruise Speed" for "Cruise Counter" * 100ms.

 Finally, the will reduce its speed by "Ramp-down Delta" and reduce "Ramp-down Counter" by one every 100ms, until "Ramp-down Counter" reaches zero.

-Note that the speed will never drop below MIN_SPEED.
-When the target position is reached, the stepper will stop.
+Speed will never drop below MIN_SPEED.

 This address is write-only, but the target position may be read using the Target Position address.
 The speed may also be determined at any time by reading Trigger and calculating speed from it.